As you're getting started in Guru, there are some common terms that are handy to know. Here's an overview of basic Guru terminology:

 Cards are the building blocks of knowledge in Guru.
 All of your team's content is stored in Cards.
 They are optimized for easy search and use by your team.
 Unlike long documents that make finding specific information difficult, Cards display bite-sized content, allowing you to perform one search and find the exact answer you need.

-Guru Slack Integration
+Guru app for Slack

 The Guru app for Slack allows you to search your Cards and capture insights from your chat conversations as Guru Cards.
 You can also verify Cards, answer questions, receive notifications, set up activity feeds, and of course surface your content, all without leaving Slack!